-COVID-19 pandemic reveals the limits of current public policymaking and weaknesses of some of the services delivery.
-It shows that traditional approaches for designing and formulating policy and delivering public services are not sufficiently agile, efficient, and effective.
-Development challenges today demand a need to rethink some basic tenets on which our economic, social, political, and environmental systems are built and unlock new sustainability paradigms, and redefine the local, national, and global economy and society - either through Foresight, or Systemic Thinking.
+The COVID-19 pandemic has revealed the limits of current public policymaking and weaknesses of some of the public services delivery.
+It has demonstrated that traditional approaches for designing and formulating policy and delivering public services are not sufficiently agile, efficient, and effective to tackle and anticipate the highly uncertain global context that we live in.
+Development challenges today requires a comprehensive rethinking to some of the basic tenets on which our economic, social, political, and environmental systems are built and unlock new sustainability paradigms, and redefine the local, national, and global economy and society - through Foresight, Systemic Thinking and in a human-centred way.
 Current policy processes and instruments are ill-equipped to address growing environmental, social, and economic complexities.
-These complexities cannot be addressed by a rational and/or linear problem-solving process, nor by any single government actor or stakeholder.
-It requires an approach where governments and other agencies must work together and collaborate with stakeholders outside of government.
+These complexities cannot be addressed by simply the most rational solutions and/or linear problem-solving process because it may be that old models that we rely on no longer apply in the context of a VUCA (volatile, uncertain, complex, ambiguous) world, nor by any single government actor or stakeholder.
+It requires an approach where governments and other agencies must work together and collaborate with stakeholders outside of government to pursue a common vision.
 It is important that governments must also become more porous to the ideas and perspectives of people outside of bureaucracy to collaboratively understand and address issues.
 This demands new and innovative ways by which government can solve problems through policy.

-The UNDP Strategic Plan 2018-2021 embraces the complexity of development and commits the organization to helping countries to find faster, more durable solutions to achieve Agenda 2030.
-Important development trends like urbanization, climate change, and rising inequalities pose significant challenges on our path to achieve the 2030 agenda of achieving the Sustainable Development Goals (SDGs).
+Similarly, to further enhance these solutions, it is important that policymakers and decision makers at all levels (community, local, regional, national) are engaged to build an agile and capable cohort of changemakers within the government.
+It is also particularly crucial that there are diversity in the representation of policymakers engaged in the Thailand Policy Lab’s work – particularly the empowerment of female policymakers to ensure equal participation in all areas of work.

+The UNDP Strategic Plan 2022-2025 understands the new set of complexities we live in following the planetary emergency that affected not only all humans but arguably the majority of life on earth.
+Even before the pandemic, critical challenges were emerging – climate emergency, political polarisation and the rising inequality which have certainly been exacerbated since.
+In order to address these increasingly complex, dynamic, and interconnected issues and to achieve Agenda 2030, systemic and structural solutions that leave no one behind are required.

 The creation of the Thailand Policy Lab fits into the broader strategic goal of the UNDP in focusing on innovation.
 UNDP has begun incubating several strategic initiatives aimed at ensuring UNDP is ‘fit for purpose’ to deliver a new generation of solutions in line with the challenges the world faces.
 One such key strategic initiative is the Country Accelerator Lab Network.
 The initiative is recognition that increasingly interrelated development challenges require going beyond business as usual and single point, linear and silver bullet responses in development.
 Instead, these challenges call for interdisciplinary approaches and non-linear solutions that crowd in the collective efforts of a variety of partners and tap into local insights and the knowledge of people closest to the problem and the solutions.